-In contrast to the other parts of the UK, Northern Ireland remains, as things stand today, within the European Customs Union.
+In contrast to the other parts of the UK, Northern Ireland remains within the European Customs Union.
 Preparing customs documents, providing customs data and customs clearance are therefore not necessary; hence there are no additional costs for either consignor or consignee in terms of customs clearance, duties and taxes.

 For parcels to Northern Ireland, the usual parcel data must therefore continue to be transmitted.
-Due to the UK post-code, an incoterm is requested as standard - please enter incoterm 20 for the time being to ensure duty-free handling.
+Due to the UK postcode, an incoterm is requested as standard - please enter incoterm 20 for the time being to ensure duty-free handling.